sourceperl/howtos/ssl_cookbook.md

 ```

-Sign a certficate with this CA, for host with an IPv4 address (here private 192.168.1.45)
+Sign a certficate with this CA for host with an IPv4 address (here private 192.168.1.45)

 ```bash
 # init custom authority: CA-private.key/CA-public.cert